harisont/harisont.github.io/blog.md

 ---

-[^1]: colloquial Italian term to indicate a very bad mistake.
+[^1]: in Italian, this is the colloquial term to indicate bad mistakes.